 Our Classification Methodology

-The SICCODE.com NAICS and SIC classification methodology is a governed, multi-step process that combines official code definitions, data normalization, ML-assisted candidate ranking, and expert human review for ambiguous, material, or higher-impact classification decisions.
-Each assignment is designed to be explainable, version-aware, and supported by lineage so organizations can rely on industry data for analytics, compliance, procurement review, and decision-making.
+SICCODE.com uses a governed NAICS and SIC classification methodology that combines official code definitions, normalized business activity data, candidate-code ranking, and expert review for ambiguous, material, or higher-impact classification decisions.
+The goal is to assign industry codes that are explainable, version-aware, and supported by review context.

-This page explains how SICCODE.com approaches verified classification, version control, mapping integrity, and auditability across NAICS and SIC workflows.
+This page explains how SICCODE.com approaches verified classification, record status, source lineage, version control, mapping integrity, corrections, and auditability across NAICS and SIC workflows.

 Contents